ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 you can include generated content in the file that you're writing by hand.
-This allows for building a narrative around generated code comments, instead of giving your users a separate User Guide and API Reference, which is often times just a alphabetical listing of code!
+This allows for building a narrative around generated code comments, instead of giving your users a separate User Guide and API Reference, which is often times just an alphabetical listing of code!

 Documentation is best written by humans.
 Pulling comments from source code is valuable,